CAGR Calculator (2026): Compound Annual Growth Rate Check

 Example: CAGR vs Misleading Average Return

-CAGR reveals that despite a 15% average, the actual annual gain was only 9.54% — because losses hit harder than gains recover.
+CAGR reveals that despite a 15% average, the actual annual gain was significantly lower (₹44,986) — because losses hit harder than gains recover.

 CAGR vs Absolute Return vs XIRR: Which to Use?